anticliche/anticliche.FE-Nanodegree/notes/notes9_Browser Rendering Optimization.md

 ## Composite Layers

 in dev tools, there's 2 records relating to layers or composite layers. the first one is **update layer tree** which happens when chrome's internal engine called blink figures out what layers are needed for the page.
-It looks at the styles of the elements and tries to figure out what order everything should be in and how many layers it needs. **Composite layers** is the other record, whether the browser is now putting the page together to send to the screen.
-The more layers you have the more time will be spent in layer management and compositing. **So there's a trade-off between reducing paint time and increasing lay management time**.
+It looks at the styles of the elements and tries to figure out what order everything should be in and how many layers it needs. **Composite layers** is the other record, where the browser is now putting the page together to send to the screen.
+The more layers you have the more time will be spent in layer management and compositing. **So there's a trade-off between reducing paint time and increasing layer management time**.

 ## Managing Layers 1,2